General

 - systematic false declarations about personal data.

 Detention cannot last beyond the time strictly necessary for the execution of the transfer.
-The detention validation decision allows the stay in the centre for a total period of six weeks.
-In the event of serious difficulties concerning the execution of the transfer the judge, upon request from the Questore, can extend the detention for a further 30 days, up to a maximum of further 12 days.
-Before the expiry of this term, the Questore can carry out the transfer by notifying the judge without delay.[33]
+The detention validation decision allows a stay in the centre for a total period of six weeks.
+In the event of serious difficulties concerning the execution of the transfer, the judge, upon request from the Questore, can extend detention for a further 30 days, up to a maximum of further 12 days.
+Before the expiry of this term, the Questore can carry out the transfer by notifying the judge without delay.[36]

 Personal interview

-The CJEU started out by stating that the obligation to provide the information under Articles 4 and 5 of the Dublin III Regulation and Article 29 of the Eurodac Regulation “applies both in the context of a first application for international protection and a take charge procedure, under Article 20(1) and Article 21(1) of Regulation No 604/2013 respectively, as well as in the context of a subsequent application for international protection and a situation, as that covered by Article 17(1) of Regulation No 603/2013, capable of giving rise to take back procedures under Article 23(1) and Article 24(1) of Regulation No 604/2013”.
+The CJEU decision started out by stating that the obligation to provide the information under Articles 4 and 5 of the Dublin III Regulation and Article 29 of the Eurodac Regulation “applies both in the context of a first application for international protection and a take charge procedure, under Article 20(1) and Article 21(1) of Regulation No 604/2013 respectively, as well as in the context of a subsequent application for international protection and a situation, as that covered by Article 17(1) of Regulation No 603/2013, capable of giving rise to take back procedures under Article 23(1) and Article 24(1) of Regulation No 604/2013”.

 Then, the Court clarified the existence of different consequences in case of the infringement of Article 4 (common leaflet) or Article 5 (individual interview).
 According to the Court: